Updated 3/22/2026

 If you notice two or more of these, take it as information, not judgment.
 It means your brain and body are signaling that something needs to change.

-You don’t have to wait for crisis to ask for help.
+You don’t have to wait for a crisis to ask for help.

 Start conversations about shared responsibility before resentment builds.